Licensed Kansas agent · No-cost consultations (785) 843-0288

 A month-by-month action guide so you don't miss anything that matters.

-Medicare information reviewed and updated April 2026 · 2026 Part B premium: $202.90/month
+Medicare information reviewed and updated July 2026 · 2026 Part B premium: $202.90/month

 Why Timing Matters

 Medicare has hard deadlines.
-Miss the wrong one and you can pay a Part B late enrollment penalty of 10% per 12 months delayed — for the rest of your life.
+Miss the wrong one and you can pay a Part B late enrollment penalty of 10% per 12 months delayed, for the rest of your life.
 The Part D penalty is 1% per month delayed, also lifetime.

 This checklist is built around your 65th birthday.
 Start at the section that matches where you are now.